ONLINE LOGIN Cash Management LOGIN

 Investment & Romance Scams

-Investment and romance scams are the costliest types of elder abuse fraud.
-These deceptive schemes often start on social media, where scammers build trust to access victims' savings.
-We’ll break down how these scams typically unfold, highlight common warning signs, and share practical steps to help safeguard yourself or loved ones who might be vulnerable.
+Investment and romance scams are among the costliest and fastest-growing types of fraud, and they can happen to anyone.
+These deceptive schemes often begin on social media or online platforms, where scammers take time to build trust before attempting to access a victim’s money or personal information.
+Below, we break down how these scams typically unfold, highlight common warning signs, and share practical steps to help protect yourself and others.

-Investment Scams: These occur when a victim is approached, either in person or online, with a "once-in-a-lifetime" investment opportunity.
-Scammers lure victims into investing in stocks, cryptocurrency, or real estate, promising huge returns with little or no risk.
-They may even provide fake statements to show the investment is growing or send small payouts to entice further investments.
+These scams occur when someone is approached—either in person or online—with a “once-in-a-lifetime” investment opportunity.
+Scammers may promote stocks, cryptocurrency, or real estate, promising high returns with little or no risk.
+They often use fake account statements to show supposed growth or send small payouts early on to build confidence and encourage larger investments.

 How to Protect Yourself

-• Trust your instincts: If something seems too good to be true, it probably is.
-Research any company or individual offering investment opportunities, and never feel pressured into quick financial decisions.
+• Trust your instincts: If something feels off or sounds too good to be true, it probably is.
+Always research individuals or companies offering investment opportunities, and never feel pressured to make quick financial decisions.

-• Limit your exposure: Consider making your social media accounts private to restrict who can view your personal information.
+• Limit your exposure: Keep social media accounts private and avoid sharing personal or financial details online.

 How to Respond

-If you suspect you’re dealing with a scammer, cut off all contact and block their phone numbers or social media accounts.
-Many older adults may feel embarrassed about falling for a scam and hesitate to seek help.
-If you think you've been scammed, don’t be ashamed—contact your credit union right away to discuss ways to safeguard your account and potentially recover lost funds.
-Reporting the scam to local law enforcement or even the FBI at http://www.ic3.gov can also help with further investigation and possibly prevent others from becoming victims.
+If you suspect you’re dealing with a scammer, stop all communication immediately and block their phone numbers, emails, or social media accounts.
+Scammers rely on shame and embarrassment to keep people silent—but fraud can happen to anyone.
+If you believe you’ve been scammed, contact your credit union right away to discuss steps to protect your accounts and explore recovery options.
+You can also report the incident to local law enforcement or the FBI at http://www.ic3.gov, which helps investigators track scams and prevent others from becoming victims.

 Check out more of our Fraud Fighters blog